-The information below is for approval holders and gives details of regulation, policy and guidance from The Civil Aviation Authority (CAA).
+The information below is for Part-CAMO approval holders and gives details of regulation, policy and guidance from the Civil Aviation Authority (CAA).

 Guidance material provides interpretation or greater detail about aspects of regulation or policy so that approval holders can fully implement quality systems which remain compliant and perform well.

 We are developing these webpages over the coming months to help organisations and personnel involved in managing complex motor-powered aircraft and Licenced Air Carriers to transition to the new requirements.
-Other regulatory changes (e.g. Part ML, Part T) are dealt with in other areas of the CAA website.
+Other regulatory changes (for example, Part ML, Part T) are dealt with in other areas of the CAA website.

 The regulation became applicable from 24 March 2020.
 These pages will be updated as further guidance becomes available.

 Tailored news, notifications and updates from the Civil Aviation Authority (CAA), including updates issued in the last 12 months are available through SkyWise.

 - Maintenance Programme – Initial & Amendment Process